 However, the Working Group was able to make substantial progress in identifying those outcomes, capabilities, activities and enablers that should be considered by the Department.
 The Working Group initially identified 14 core capabilities that could be deployed by Massachusetts Distribution Companies to support the grid modernization goals and opportunities highlighted in the Department's Notice.
 The Distribution Companies are deploying many of these core capabilities already.
 See below for a complete list of capabilities and associated definitions.
 These capabilities were then grouped according to their primary desired purpose - or "Outcome" - to include the following:

-- Reduce Impact of Outages.
-Measures that improve a Distribution Company's ability to rapidly detect and respond to fault conditions on the network to reduce the duration and number of customers affected by an outage. - Optimize Demand.
-Measures that are intended to encourage customer engagement in peak load reduction and enable load to be more fully utilized as a resource for distribution system planning and operations.
+Reduce Impact of Outages.
+Measures that improve a Distribution Company's ability to rapidly detect and respond to fault conditions on the network to reduce the duration and number of customers affected by an outage.